procurehq/Sage-50-Cloud-Windows-Application/README.md

     To enter your Sage Data Objects activation information

-   \1.
-On the menu bar click **Tools** then click **Activation** and click **Enable 3rd Party Integration**.
+   1. On the menu bar click **Tools** then click **Activation** and click **Enable 3rd Party Integration**.

    **Note:** If the **Tools** menu doesn't appear, log on to Sage Accounts using the **MANAGER** logon.

-   \2.
-Enter your Sage Data Objects serial number and activation key then click **Continue**.
+   2. Enter your Sage Data Objects serial number and activation key then click **Continue**.

-### Install the Windows Service
+5. #### Install the Windows Service

    In Windows Explore determine the location of the InstallUtil.exe utility.
 This normally in

    C:\Windows\Microsoft.NET\Framework\v4.0.30319\

    Open a command window.
 This must be opened as an Administrator.

    In the command window navigate to the directory where the ProcureHQ files were installed.

    Run the command

    {location of install utility}\InstallUtil.exe -u ProcureHQSage5025.exe

    For example.

-C:\Windows\Microsoft.NET\Framework\v4.0.30319\InstallUtil.exe ProcureHQSage5025.exe

-To uninstall the service run the InstallUtile.exe command with the –u.
-For example

-C:\Windows\Microsoft.NET\Framework\v4.0.30319\InstallUtil.exe -u ProcureHQSage5025.exe
+   `C:\Windows\Microsoft.NET\Framework\v4.0.30319\InstallUtil.exe ProcureHQSage5025.exe`

-### Configure the Windows Service
+6. #### Configure the Windows Service

    Add a desktop link to ProcureHQConfig.exe in the installation directory.

    Open ProcureHQConfig and the screen will be displayed

    Enter and Apply the configuration settings.

-### Start the Windows Service
+7. #### Start the Windows Service

    Type Services in the Windows search bar.

-Search for ProcureHQ as shown below
+Locate 'ProcureHQ Sage50Cloud V25'

    Right click and the select Properties

    Change “Startup type” to Automatic.
 Then click Apply

    The click Start.

-## Check Installation
+### Check Installation

 In the installation directory open ServiceLog.txt file and check if there are any errors.